DebalGhosh100/blocks/examples/01-basic-sequential/README.md

 ## Expected Output
 The workflow will:
+1. Persist project paths to storage/paths.yaml
-1. Print system information (date, hostname)
+2. Print system information (date, hostname)
-2. List files in the current directory
+3. List files in the current directory
-3. Display environment variables
+4. Display environment variables and the persisted project directory path
-4. Create a test file with content "Hello from Blocks!"
+5. Create a test file with content "Hello from Blocks!"
-5. Display the test file content
+6. Display the test file content
-6. Clean up by removing the test file
+7. Clean up by removing the test file

 ## Workflow Breakdown